hamish/graphfetch/README.md

 * name: The name of the attribute on the parent object to attache the child object to.
 * key_name: The name of the data model attribute to be used to locate the chil object.
 * additional_filter: ndb filter that can further restrict the objects attached.
 This is only used with TARGET_KEY attachments.
-* order: The attribute on Taget to order the results by.
-This is only used with TARGET_KEY attachemnts.
+* order: The attribute on target to order the results by.
+This is only used with TARGET_KEY attachments.

 #### Default Values
 * name: Defaults to target_kind.lower() or target_kind.lower() + 's' if the attachment results in a list.